R1JY/hello-wold/README.md

 # hello-wold
 Hi,baby!

-I like renxiying and me,at the same time,I like exercise.
+I like you and me,at the same time,I like exercise.